Skip to main content

 Adding a Custom Trigger in Google Tag Manager

-This can all be done in Google Tag Manager, but identifying the issue and what event to use as a custom trigger can be tricky so we recommend having a developer on hand to do this, or to help.
+This can all be done in Google Tag Manager, but identifying the issue and what event to use as a custom trigger can be tricky so we recommend having a developer on hand to do this.
 This set up should take around 30 mins to an hour.

 Identifying the Event to use as a Trigger